Productisation Roll-out

 I contributed to the project in its design, prototype, testing, and delivery phases.

-• Led the UX stream of this major architectural change, collaborating closely with backend, frontend, and monetization teams.
+• Led the UX stream of this major architectural change, collaborating closely with backend, frontend, and monetisation teams.

 • Co-facilitated workshops aligning product and advertising perspectives, and designed and tested solutions on the product list to improve both experience and business metrics.